Data Blog by Lizeo

 The method is then divided into 5 key steps:

-• Defining keywords and search queries to construct a well-defined lexical universe.
+• Definition of keywords and search queries to build a defined lexical universe

 • Extraction of search volumes